jeremyong/flop/README.md

 Alternatively, command line options may be passed to optionally run FLOꟼ in headless mode, and supply image paths.
 The full help text (obtainable by passing `-h` or `--help`) is reproduced below.

-    An image comparison tool and visualizer
+    An image comparison tool and visualizer.
+All options are optional unless headless mode is requested.
     Usage: FLOP [OPTIONS]

     Options:
       -h,--help                   Print this help message and exit -r,--reference TEXT         Path to reference image
       -t,--test TEXT              Path to test image
-      -o TEXT                     Path to output file
+      -o,--output TEXT            Path to output file.
+      -e,--exposure FLOAT         Exposure to apply to an HDR image (log 2 stops) --tonemapper ENUM:value in {ACES->1,Reinhard->2,Hable->3} OR {1,2,3}
+                                  HDR to LDR tonemapping operator
-      --hl,--headless             Request that a gui not be presented
+      --hl,--headless             Request that a gui not be presented -f,--force                  Overwrite image if file exists at specified output path

+FLOꟼ may also be used as a library.
+The `test/` folder demonstrates how to link and programmatically analyze LDR or HDR images.

 ## Limitations